-Interface Configuration (ECS4120-28F SFP+ Ports 25-2812, Other models: SFP/SFP+ Ports)
+Command Mode Interface Configuration (SFP/SFP+ Ports)

+'''

+Console(config)interface ethernet 1/1

+Console(config-if)#transceiver-monitor

+Console#

+'''

-Console(config)interface ethernet 1/25 Console(config-if) #transceiver-monitor Console# transceiver-threshold- This command uses default threshold settings obtained from the transceiver to auto determine when an alarm or warning message should be sent.
+transceiver-thresholdauto This command uses default threshold settings obtained from the transceiver to determine when an alarm or warning message should be sent.
 Use the no form to disable this feature.